JetBrains/teamcity-s3-artifact-storage-plugin/README.md

 # State

+Baseline functionality finished.
+Feedback wanted.
-Plugin is in experimental "feedback wanted" state.
-It is not ready to be used in produciton and further plugin updates can break backward compatibility.
+THe plugin  is not ready to be used in produciton and further plugin updates can break backward compatibility (regarding settings, data storage, etc.)

 # Compatibility